A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.

-It is helpful if you provide two ushers who will welcome your guests and assist people as they arrive.
+It is helpful if you provide two or more ushers who will welcome your guests and assist people as they arrive.
 Ushers should be present forty minutes before the wedding and distribute the booklets for the service and buttonholes.
 They will also escort people to their seats.
-It is traditional for the family of the Groom to sit on the right side of church as you walk in, behind the Groom.
+It is traditional for the family of the Groom to sit on the right side of church.
 The family of the Bride sit on the left, with a space saved for the person 'giving away' the bride.
 However, you do not have to follow this tradition, especially if one family is very small.

 Photographers and video

 Photography is allowed during the ceremony at certain points- usually as the Bride enters church; the signing of the registers and as the Couple leave.
 The official photographer is encouraged to liaise with the officiating minister before the ceremony begins.
 Photographers are not allowed to use flash photography during the service, except at the signing of the registers.

 There is a tremendous choice of photographers; one who has covered many weddings at Holy Trinity is:

 It is normally possible to have a video recording of the ceremony, but please discuss this with the clergy.
 There are guidelines as to where the person(s) recording stand during the ceremony - these are to avoid anything that would cause distraction or intrusion during the service.

 It is always a good idea to brighten up the church with some flowers for your wedding, although there is no need to be extravagant.
 We do ask that you leave at least one pedestal in church after your ceremony for the church community to enjoy.
 Contact Linda Foster (01298 871647) to discuss your thoughts.
 If your requirements are very modest, then Mrs Rachel Kaunhoven would be happy to arrange them for you.
 (01629 814462)

 Professional florists who have decorated the church for our brides and grooms include:

 Sophie Fletcher - www.beaublossom.co.uk